Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

-The next Proposition is a $\dbZ_{(p)}$-variant of the classical results of Satake and Deligne (see [Sa1], [Sa2], and [De2, Prop.
-2.3.10]) which is only a slightly more general form of [Va1, Thm.
-6.5.1.1 a) to c)].
+The below proposition is a $\dbZ_{(p)}$-variant of classical results of Satake and Deligne (see [Sa1,2] and [De2, Prop.
+2.3.10]) and it is only slightly more general than [Va1, Thm.
+6.5.1.1 a) to c)]; its proof is presented in Subsection 2.2.

 {\bf 1.4.
 Proposition.} {\it Let $(G_1,\scrX_1)$ be a simple, adjoint Shimura pair of abelian type.
 We assume that the group $G_{1,\dbQ_p}$ is unramified.
 Let $H_1$ be a hyperspecial subgroup of $G_1(\dbQ_p)$ i.e., be the group of $\dbZ_p$-valued points of a reductive group scheme $G_{1,\dbZ_p}$ over $\dbZ_p$ that extends $G_{1,\dbQ_p}$.
-Then there exists an injective map $f:(G,\scrX)\to (\pmb{\text{GSp}}(W,\psi),\scrS)$ of Shimura pairs such that the following four properties hold:
+Then there exists an injective map $f:(G,\scrX)\hookrightarrow (\pmb{\text{GSp}}(W,\psi),\scrS)$ of Shimura pairs such that the following four properties hold:

 {\bf (i)} we have a natural identification $(G^{\ad},\scrX^{\ad})=(G_1,\scrX_1)$;